kenneth-westbrook/MPI_TCP_Listener/README.md

 ## Introduction

 Since the VBS application is incoporating the ability to search for a patient via social security number.
 MPI requires that once a patient has been looked up, then that patient must be stored so that any metadata about that patient can be updated.
-This update is currently done by MPI sending a TCP packet to a specific IPV4 address and port number.
+This update is currently done by MPI sending a TCP packet to a specific IPV4 address and port number..

 ## Test Data